spalger/gulp-jshint/README.md

 ## Options

 You can pass in any options and it passes them straight to JSHint.
 Look at their README for more info.
+You can also pass in the location of your jshintrc file as a string and it will load options from it.

 ## Results